History of Coastal Carolina University in Timeline

 2014: First Doctoral Program Established

-In 2014, Coastal Carolina University established its first doctoral degree program in coastal and marine science systems science.
+In 2014, Coastal Carolina University established its first doctoral degree program, in coastal and marine science systems science.

-2014: Trustees Move to Purchase University Place
+2014: University Trustees Purchase University Place

 In 2014, the university's trustees moved to purchase University Place from the CCU Student Housing Foundation.